The Life of the World to Come

 The Life of the World to Come (2004) is a science fiction novel by American writer Kage Baker, the fifth installment in the time travel series concerning the exploits of The Company.

 Plot introduction

-This novel is another chapter in the disastrous life of the cyborg botanist Mendoza, recruited by the Company in 16th century Spain, and exiled to the far past.
-Twice in her life the same man, in different identities, has visited her, become her lover, and been killed.
-Neither seemed to know her at first.
+This novel is another chapter in the disastrous life of the cyborg botanist Mendoza who was recruited by the Company in 16th century Spain and exiled to the far past.
+Twice in her life, the same man, under different identities, visited her, became her lover, and was killed.
+In both instances, he didn't seem to know her at first.

 Alec Checkerfield is a 24th-century data pirate and smuggler who steals a time machine.
 He encounters Mendoza.
 She encounters him.
-It's deja vu all over again for her.
-He is mystified.
+It's deja vu all over again for her, and he is mystified.
 This meeting catalyzes the most horrific event in human history.
-All involved are left wondering what they have done, and why.
+All involved are left wondering what they have done and why.
 Meanwhile, Dr. Zeus seems to go from strength to strength.